alttch/eva3/doc/corescript.rst

 .. code-block:: python

-    logger.warning('This is core script')
+    logger.warning('This is a core script')

 Creating and managing core script files
 ========================================

-* Core scripts are available for all controllers and stored in **xc/{controller}/cs** (e.g. **xc/uc/cs** for :doc:`/uc/uc`).
+* Core scripts are available for all controllers and stored in **runtime/xc/{controller}/cs** (e.g. **rumtime/xc/uc/cs** for :doc:`/uc/uc`).

 * Core script files should have *.py* extension.

 * If core script code is modified, controller reloads it automatically.
-However if core script is added or deleted, it's required to either exec *reload_corescripts* :doc:`/sysapi` method (or *eva <controller> corescript reload* console command) or restart the controller.
+However if core script is added or deleted, it is required to either exec *reload_corescripts* :doc:`/sysapi` method (or *eva <controller> corescript reload* console command) or restart the controller.

 Code examples
 =============

-Core script code should be always started with "if", checking event type:
+Core script code should be always started with "if", checking an event type:

 .. code-block:: python

-   # turn on the lights when motion sensor is triggered
+   # turn on the lights when the motion sensor is triggered
    if event.type == CS_EVENT_STATE and \
       event.source.oid == 'sensor:security/motion1' and \
       event.data['value'] == '1':